raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 ## Reaction game

-There are so many things that you can use a motor to make.
+There are so many things that you can make from a motor.
 Why not make a piece of moving art, a motorised scene from history, a winch, or maybe something that nobody ever thought of before?

 Have a go at this simple reaction game and then try to make something of your own.